nclarius/shell-scripts/kwin-debug/README.md

 This will show window properties as windows are added or activated.
 The log can be viewed live or retrospectively.

-To get only basic window properties or all window properties, set the respective varibles in `contents/code/main.js`.

 ## Modificaiton